 - Rural Job Creation

 JBFC’s flagship campus in Kitongo, Tanzania has become a catalyst for change in the community.
-Not only do village children have a top-ranked school to attend right there in their own community, but their parents have the opportunity for employment and a clinic that has sat idle for years is now in operation with a qualified doctor providing healthcare.
+Not only do village children have a top-ranked school to attend right there in their own community, but their parents have the opportunity for employment and soon they will have access to healthcare through JBFC's health clinic & dispensary.
 Before JBFC took root, there was no local market.
 Now the market is flourishing, selling products from JBFC’s own farm as well as neighboring growers.